 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Use the inter-language methods and syntax specified by the applicable language standard(s);

-NOTE For example, Fortran and Ada specify how to call C functions.
+NOTE For example, Fortran[16] and Ada[17] specify how to call C[18] functions.